Nikolay Pereslegin Nikolay Pereslegin

 information:

-Nikolai Pereslegin took classes from the professors Andrew Nekrasov and Alexander Tsybaikin, Yuri Grigoryan and Alexandra Pavlova.
+Nikolay Pereslegin graduated from the Moscow Architectural Institute (MArchI) in 2008, where he studied under professors Andrey Nekrasov and Alexander Tsybaikin, as well as Yuri Grigoryan and Alexandra Pavlova.

 Archi.ru Texts: